Home > Keeping your cool > How to Choose a Contractor for Temperature-Controlled Beverage Distribution Facilities

 You shouldn’t have to be the only expert in the room.
 A qualified refrigeration contractor should be fluent in the language of food safety, including Hazard Analysis Critical Control Point (HACCP) principles and FDA regulations.
 They need to understand that every facility must comply with local health ordinances for food storage and handling.
 When you’re interviewing a potential partner, ask them how their work supports these specific regulations.
 Their ability to confidently explain how their commercial refrigeration services align with food safety standards will tell you everything you need to know about their expertise and commitment to your business’s compliance.

-Review Their Documentation and Reporting Process
+Check Their Process for Documentation and Reporting

 In the world of food safety, if it isn’t documented, it didn’t happen.
 A reliable contractor will provide clear, consistent, and thorough documentation for every service call, inspection, and repair.
 This paper trail is your proof of due diligence during a health inspection.
 Since detailed plans are often required for new or remodeled food establishments, your contractor should have a robust process for creating and maintaining these records.
 Ask to see examples of their service reports.
 They should be detailed, easy to understand, and provide a clear history of your equipment’s health, which is essential for your preventive maintenance program.